 The Samsung Galaxy Note 8 Android Oreo update is confirmed and the release date could land in the near future for users in North America and around the world.

 The Samsung Galaxy Note 8 Android 8.0 Oreo update recently leaked confirming an upgrade for the company’s flagship.
-Soon after that, Samsung confirmed the Galaxy Note 8 Oreo update though it did so in an unconventional way.

 In this guide we’ll walk you through some things we think you should do before the Samsung Galaxy Note 8 Android Oreo release date arrives for your device.